annasshaikh/pastpaper-webscraper/README.md

 # Python Web Scraper

 12th Dec 2020

 This Is a Web Scraper to download all pastpaper from a [website](https://papers.gceguide.com/A%20Levels/) for Cambridge A-Level pastpapers

+Inspration: For An A Level Student, Its Very Hard to Scroll and Search for papers Online to download them.
+Especially When You Need to download bulk of papers.
+Here using python I was able to download thousand of paper in shorter span of time.
 ## Usage

 Note: Have Stable Internet Connection